ChrisChinchilla/chrischinchilla.com/CV.md

 -   Twice a month documentation and developer experience office hours
 -   As well as two gaming livestreams

+Find links to all these at [chrischinchilla.com](http://chrischinchilla.com/).

 ### Open Source

-I have always been active in open source communities, including regular contributions to: Drupal, CiviCRM, Atom, Visual Studio Code, Webpack, Kubernetes, Test the Docs and Vale.
+I have always been active in open source communities, including regular contributions to: Drupal, CiviCRM, Atom, Visual Studio Code, Webpack, Kubernetes, Test the Docs, and Vale.
 See [my GitHub profile](https://github.com/chrischinchilla) for more.

 ### Community

 -   I run the Write the Docs meetup in Berlin, and have organised other meetups in the past
--   I was on the organising committee for the 2018, 2019, 2020 EU and 2019 Australian Write the Docs conferences
+-   I was on the organising committee for the 2018, 2019, 2020, 2021 EU, and 2019 Australian Write the Docs conferences
 -   I co-organised the "Tool the Docs" devroom at FOSDEM in 2018, 2019, and 2021
 -   I was a judge for the Mozilla open source awards in 2020
+-   I run a regular writers meetup 3 times a week in Berlin

 ## Work Experience

 ### Chronosphere, Senior Technical Writer

-Chronosphere is steward for M3, the highly available time series database as well as it's own commercial offering.
+Chronosphere is the steward for M3, the highly available time series database, and its commercial offering.
 I am the sole tech writer for both projects, and my role includes:

 -   Overhauling documentation and platforms
 -   Creating and maintaining a style guide and automated style checking tools